What is a nursery?

 In England, nurseries work within the Early Years Foundation Stage (EYFS) Framework.
 In Wales, nurseries work to CIW's requirements and the Foundation Phase curriculum.

 Playgroups and pre-schools offer care and education to children aged 2 to 5 years, with sessions lasting from two to four hours.
 These operate during term time, tend to be smaller settings and may have morning and afternoon sessions.

 Nurseries tend to be organised around the ages of children, and will often be split into rooms for different aged children.
 Each room will have a lead staff member, and the staff team will tend to remain with the same children.
-The nursery management team must ensure that each room in the nursery is has the right number of qualified staff, depending on the number of children.
-The ratios all nurseries must work to are outlined in the regulation frameworks.
+The nursery management team must ensure that each room in the nursery has the right number of qualified staff, depending on the number of children.
+The ratios all nurseries must work to are outlined in the regulatory frameworks.